adefowoke/PowerBI_Sales_Analysis/README.md

 7. Managers should have restricted data access as per their market allocation by the organization.
 (Implement RLS)

-8.Publish a report in the Power BI Service and share it with other users of the same market role.
+8. Publish a report in the Power BI Service and share it with other users of the same market role.
 </details>

 <details>